staltz/callbag-to-async-iterable/readme.md

 Convert any pullable callbag source to an AsyncIterable (`async function*`).

-**⚠️ EXPERIMENTAL:** uses [async iterators](https://github.com/tc39/proposal-async-iteration) from ES2018, which are known to only work in Firefox 57+ and Edge 16.
+**NOTE:** uses [async iterators](https://github.com/tc39/proposal-async-iteration) from ES2018, which are known to only work in Node.js v10, Firefox 57+, and Edge 16.

 Copy file `ff-example.js` and paste it in Firefox's console to see a successful run.

 `npm install callbag-to-async-iterable`

 ## Example

-### ⛔️ Some day this example will work

 ```js
 const {pipe, filter, take} = require('callbag-basics');